-- (B) Next, the operator shall sample the fluids building up in the annulus and confirm that the accumulation is not due to migration of storage gas by performing chemical finger-printing or other diagnostic tests approved by the division. - (C) If the diagnostic testing under paragraphs (A) and (B) confirm that the pressure build up is not due to migration of storage gas, the operator shall propose an alarm set point to the Division that is no greater than 100 psi above the equilibrium-observed sustained casing pressure, unless such pressure would pose a risk to casing integrity.
-The operator's proposal shall at a minimum address the results from the diagnostic testing, the effect of the proposed alarm set point pressure on casing integrity, the likely source of pressure and fluid composition determined from chemical fingerprinting, and a long term monitoring plan.
-The alarm set point shall not be increased until it has been approved by the Division. - (D) If the equilibrium observed sustained casing pressure plus 100 psi would pose a risk to the integrity of the casing, then the operator shall develop and implement a plan to address the situation, subject to the Division's approval. - (E) If the testing under paragraphs (A) and (B) indicate that the pressure build up is due to migration of storage gas, then the operator shall conduct further testing to determine the pathway of migration and take remedial action as needed in accordance with a plan approved by the Division. - (e) The operator of an underground gas storage project shall develop a program, which shall be submitted to the Division for review and approval by the Division, to conduct a Neutron Gamma Ray, or equivalent baseline and subsequent gas detection logs approved by the Division, on each gas storage well at least annually to detect gas indications behind casing.
-The operator shall provide the results of the gas detection logs to the Division, as well as a year-to-year comparison with the prior results with comparison of the logs noting any changes in the indicated gas behind the casing.
-If the year-to-year-comparison indicates increasing gas accumulations behind casing, then the operator shall submit a detailed remediation response plan for the Division's approval. - (f) The operator of an underground gas storage project shall adhere to an inspection and leak detection protocol that has been approved by the Division.
+(B) Next, the operator shall sample the fluids building up in the annulus and confirm that the accumulation is not due to migration of storage gas by performing chemical fingerprinting or other diagnostic tests approved by the Division.

+(C) If the diagnostic testing under subdivisions (A) and (B) confirm that the pressure build-up is not due to migration of storage gas, the operator shall propose an alarm set point to the Division that is no greater than 100 psi above the observed sustained casing pressure, unless such pressure would pose a risk to casing integrity.
+The operator's proposal shall at a minimum address the results from the diagnostic testing, the effect of the proposed alarm set point pressure on casing integrity, the likely source of pressure and fluid composition determined from chemical fingerprinting, and a long-term monitoring plan.
+The alarm set point shall not be increased until it has been approved by the Division.

+(D) If the observed sustained casing pressure plus 100 psi would pose a risk to the integrity of the casing, then the operator shall develop and implement a plan to address the situation, subject to the Division's approval.

+(E) If the testing under subdivisions (A) and (B) indicate that the pressure build-up is due to migration of storage gas, then the operator shall conduct further testing to determine the pathway of migration and take remedial action as needed in accordance with a plan approved by the Division.

+(e) The operator of an underground gas storage project shall develop a program, which shall be submitted to the Division for review and approval, to conduct a baseline and subsequent gas detection logs on each gas storage well to detect gas indications behind casing.
+The operator shall provide the results of the gas detection logs to the Division with comparison of the logs noting any changes in the indicated gas behind the casing.
+If the comparison indicates increasing gas accumulations behind casing, then the operator shall submit a response plan for the Division's approval.

+(f) The operator of an underground gas storage project shall adhere to an inspection and leak detection protocol that has been approved by the Division.
 The protocol shall include inspection of the wellhead assembly and attached pipelines for each of the gas storage wells used in association with the underground gas storage project, and the surrounding area within a 100-foot radius of the wellhead of each of the wells used in an underground gas storage project.
 The inspection protocol shall provide for inspection at least once a day, employing effective gas leak detection technology such as infrared imaging, and shall provide for immediately reporting leaks to the Division.
 The operator's selection and usage of gas leak detection technology shall take into consideration detection limits, remote detection of difficult to access locations, response time, reproducibility, accuracy, data transfer capabilities, distance from source, background lighting conditions, geography, and meteorology.
 The Division will consult with the California Air Resources Board when reviewing an inspection and leak detection protocol submitted under this subdivision.
-The requirements of this subdivision shall cease to apply to an underground gas storage project if the California Air Resources Board approves a monitoring plan under its regulations for that facility.
+The requirements of this subdivision shall cease to apply to an underground gas storage project if the California Air Resources a monitoring plan under its regulations for that facility.

 Note: Authority cited: Sections 3013, 3106 and 3180, Public Resources Code.
-Reference: Section 3106, 3180, 3181, 3220 and 3403.5 Public Resources Code.
+Reference: Sections 3106, 3180, 3181, 3220 and 3403.5, Public Resources Code.